RoMinjun/RoMinjun/README.md

 - 👋 Hi, I'm @RoMinjun
 - 👀 I'm interested in automating tasks because I'm lazy
 - 🏫 I'm studying for my bachelor in Cloud Engineering
+- 💼 I'm working as System Administrator as a side job
 - 🌱 I'm currently learning Bash
 - 📫 How to reach me | Discord: RoMinJun#4371
 - 💞️ All tips are appreciated!